kevykim/Airbb-project/README.md

     ```json
     {
-      "message": "Review couldn't be found",
+      "message": "Event couldn't be found",
       "statusCode": 404
     }
     ```

-* Error response: Cannot add any more images because there is a maximum of 10 images per resource
-  * Status Code: 403
-  * Headers:
-    * Content-Type: application/json
-  * Body:

-    ```json
-    {
-      "message": "Maximum number of images for this resource was reached",
-      "statusCode": 403
-    }
-    ```

-### Edit a Review
+### Edit an Event specified by its id

-Update and return an existing review.
+Edit and returns an event specified by its id

 * Require Authentication: true
-* Require proper authorization: Review must belong to the current user
+* Require Authorization: Current User must be the organizer of the group or a member of the group with a status of "co-host"
 * Request
   * Method: PUT
-  * URL: /api/reviews/:reviewId
+  * URL: /api/events/:eventId
   * Headers:
     * Content-Type: application/json
   * Body:

     ```json
     {
-      "review": "This was an awesome spot!",
-      "stars": 5,
+      "venueId": 1,
+      "name": "Tennis Group First Meet and Greet",
+      "type": "Online",
+      "capacity": 10,
+      "price": 18.50,
+      "description": "The first meet and greet for our group!
+Come say hello!",
+      "startDate": "2021-11-19 20:00:00",
+      "endDate": "2021-11-19 22:00:00",
     }
     ```